postsharp/Metalama.Documentation/conceptual/troubleshooting/troubleshooting-unattended-build.md

 ## Step 4.
 Run the build on build server

-Metalama will automatically read the diagnostics configuration from environment variable, You will find the log under the `%TEMP%\Metalama\Logs` directory.
+Metalama will automatically read the diagnostics configuration from environment variable.
+The build will produce diagnostics based on the specified configuration set in the environment variable.

+You will find the logs under the `%TEMP%\Metalama\Logs` directory.